edipox/ublue-macbookpro/README.md

-# 🦖 Bluefin for Macbook Pro 13,1 💻 (A1708)
+# 🦖 Universal Blue Custom Images for Macbook Pro 13,1 💻 (A1708)

 # 🎯 Purpose

-This is a personal image for testing a custom build for [Bluefin](https://projectbluefin.io/) with modifications to support custom hardware: an old [Intel Macbook Pro](https://support.apple.com/en-us/111951) 13,1 (A1708).
+This is a personal image for testing a custom build for [Bluefin](https://projectbluefin.io/) and [Aurora](https://getaurora.dev/) with modifications to support custom hardware: an old [Intel Macbook Pro](https://support.apple.com/en-us/111951) 13,1 (A1708).
 Other immutable flavours will likely work just fine, just need to alter the [recipe](https://github.com/transilluminate/bluebuild-macbookpro-a1708/blob/main/recipes/macbookpro-13-1-bluefin.yml) to specify another base-image.

 # 📋 Current Status